EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v3/README.md

 | `incremental_lag_blocks` | UI-computed freshness gap between latest block and incremental position. |

 The UI should only imply a fully synchronized rank dataset after historical backfill and catch-up are complete.

+When rank data is not ready, the UI renders explicit pending labels instead of user-facing `NaN` values.
+When rank data is available but incremental sync has lag, the UI keeps the last valid rank context visible and uses Current Position, Chain Latest, and Incremental Lag to explain freshness.

 ---